ibm-cloud-docs/cephaas/sds_view_hosts.md

     --start exampleString \
     --limit 10 \
     --name exampleString
+    --url $sds_endpoint
 ```
 {: screen}

+The `$sds_endpoint` is an environment variable that points to the endpoint provided to the user when CephaaS was configured.
+It is in the URL form.
+For example, https://<on-prem>.endpoint.com:<port number>/v1
+{: note}

 For more information about available command options, run `ibmcloud sds hosts --help`.

 ## View all hosts with the API
 {: #viewing-hosts-api}